Sylvie-C/user_connection_MERN_project/readme.md

     npm install
     ```

-3. Create a `.env` file and add the necessary environment variables, for both backend and frontend:
+3. Create a `.env` file and add the necessary environment variables:
     ```env
     PORT=your_port
     MONGO_URI=your_mongo_uri